-Ann Putman in a grievous fit cryed out that she hurt her.
+Yes Ann Putman in a grievous fit cryed out that she hurt her.

-Goody Nutse, here are two An: Putman the child & Abigail Williams complains of your hurting them What do you say be guilty Pray God discover you.
-Then Hen: Kenny rose up to speak

-I can say before my Eternal father I am innocent. & God will clear my innocency Here is never a one in the Assembly but desires it, but if you
+Goody Nurse, here are two An: Putman the child & Abigail Williams complains of your hurting them What do you say to it I can say before my Eternal father I am innocent, & God clear my innocency Here is never a one in the Assembly but desires it, but if be guilty Pray God discover you.